WHAT IS SDT

 A new category for moving sensitive data.
 Without logins.
 Without portals.
 Without residue.

 What if there was a way for a system to transport documents and data in and out without anyone ever having to log in?
 Most secure AND easiest to use.
-That makes no sense, until someone understands SDT.
+That makes no sense within the volatile-vs-secure paradigm, until someone understands Secure Digital Transport.
+SDT is what the paradigm becomes once the paradox is dissolved.

 Secure Digital Transport is a segregated service to digitally transport and intelligently track data, enabling actionable logistics via a stateless environment where the connection between endpoints is dynamic and transactions are disposable.
 No external access is required to the endpoint delivery locations, endpoint storage locations are agnostic, leaving zero residual imprints.

-SDT is allowing companies to transport data and documents in and out of their systems without anybody ever having to log into those systems, all being accomplished with end-to-end encryption without pins, passwords, logins, accounts, apps or software to download.
-Furthermore, upon delivery the encrypted container and all the data within it evaporates.
+SDT is allowing companies to transport data and documents in and out of their systems without anybody ever having to log into those systems, all being accomplished with end-to-end encryption and without pins, passwords, logins, accounts, apps, or software to download on either side of the transmission.
+Furthermore, upon delivery the encrypted container and all the data within it evaporates, leaving no recoverable residue.

 Secure Digital Transport is not just a technology.
 It is a business strategy for defining how sensitive data is transported.